 Retrieved from ikea.ca

-And to an even larger degree on the Scotiabank page:
+And to an even more considerable degree on the Scotiabank page:

 Retrieved from scotiabank.com